Tasteful tips to Dress Like a Local

 Choose the Right Shoes

-In Japanese culture it is important to take off your shoes often.
+In Japanese culture, it is important to take off your shoes often.

-You are expected to remove your shoes in homes, temples, some hotels and restaurants, indoor children’s play spaces and some museum exhibits.
+You are expected to remove your shoes in homes, temples, some hotels and restaurants, indoor children’s play spaces, and some museum exhibits.

-For this reason it’s not uncommon to see people wearing socks with sandals.
-If you are not wearing socks bring a clean pair to change into when you take your shoes off.
+For this reason, it’s not uncommon to see people wearing socks with sandals.
+If you are not wearing socks, bring a clean pair to change into when you take your shoes off.
 It’s not unheard of, but it is looked down upon to go barefoot in these spaces.

 Accessorize

 Handbags and backpacks are generally small and unobtrusive.
 You don’t need to worry about crime here, but you do need to think about those around you.
-Crowded transportation, busy streets and very tiny restaurants, often with seating for only five to ten people at a time, will all make navigation with a large bag difficult.
+Crowded transportation, busy streets, and very tiny restaurants, often with seating for only five to ten people at a time, will all make navigation with a large bag difficult.

-A foldable or rollable sun hat will come in handy in the summer months when shade can be hard to find in the cities.
+A foldable or rollable sun hat will come in handy in the summer when shade can be hard to find in the cities.
 The tropical sun in Southern Japan or the islands can be intense.

 COVID-19 and Masks